YumanKh/Pong-SFML-CPP/README.md

 ## 🎮 Gameplay

-- Two-player local multiplayer — play against a friend on the same keyboard
+- Two-player local multiplayer on the same keyboard
-- Ball physics — random angle and direction on each serve
+- Feat: Reworked randomized ball direction and angle on each serve
-- Score tracking — first to score wins
+- Persistent score tracking across rounds
-- Pause menu — accessible during gameplay via Escape
+- Pause state — press Escape during gameplay to return to menu; game state, scores, and positions are preserved on return
+- Feat: Custom-built terrain with new goal zones and boundary collision

 ---